jplf/radiok/README.md

 | 21 July 2014 | This short README is online.
 Version 1.1 |
 | 20 July 2014 | Documentation available in french |
 | 15 July 2014 | First usable version 1.0 |

+## Previous version
+The rest of this page deals with the previous version of this app and must be considered as obsolete.
+However it is kept online temporarily.

 ### Hardware